Summer Camp (2001)

 In the summer of 2001 I photographed a secret training camp in Eastern Europe and a group of men who had travelled from all over the world to be there.
-This was an anti-International Brigade whose primary concern was preparedness for the reality of close protection and privatised military deployment and to gain the currency that sub-contracted security and military personnel would need in the increasing privatisation of conflict.
+This was an anti-International Brigade.
+Their concern was preparedness for the world of close protection and privatised military deployment and to gain the currency that sub-contracted security and military personnel would need in the increasing privatisation of conflict.
 They had come to be instructed in exotic weaponry and learn evasive techniques.
-At this point in time the private security and private military industries largely existed below the radar and often occupied a peripheral place in global conflict.
-However, this would change after the September 11th attacks that occurred in the next month after the summer training camp.
+This was still when the private security and private military industries existed below the radar and occupied a peripheral place in global conflict.
+This would change after the September 11th attacks that occurred in the month after the summer training camp had come to an end.
+After this, security would become a twenty first century hyper-industry servicing the global war on terror and many men, like the ones depicted, would go on to deployment in the era of the war on terror.